 - Establish creditworthiness.
-If you can prove that you’re a reliable borrower, there’s a good chance that the lender in question would approve your application for increase in credit limit.
-In order to establish creditworthiness make sure you don’t make late payments, and try paying off as much as possible each month.
+If you can prove that you’re a reliable borrower, there’s a good chance that the lender in question would approve your credit limit request.
+Make timely repayments and try to pay off as much as your balance as possible each month.

 - Don’t exceed your credit limit.
-If you’ve exceeded your card’s limit once or more in the past, the provider would not look upon the same with favour, so it’s ideal that you keep your expenses in check and stay well within the card's available limit.
+If you’ve gone over your card’s limit once or more in the past and didn't immediately pay it back, this is not a good sign to your lender.
+Instead, keep your spending in check and stay within the card's available limit.

 - Talk to the lender.
 In some instances, discussing your need for an increased credit limit directly with the card provider might help.
 If nothing else, you should at least get a good indication of what your provider expects.

-Increasing your card’s credit limit gives you access to more money as and when you need it, and decreasing it can help you keep your expenses in check.
+Increasing your card’s credit limit gives you access to more money when you need it and decreasing it can help you keep your expenses in check.
 In either case, it is important that you account for the following.

-- Overspending.
-An increased credit limit translates into you getting more money to spend, and this could lead to a build up of debt that you may have issues repaying.
-The higher the credit limits, the higher the chances of overspending.
+An increased credit limit translates into you getting more money to spend, and this could lead to a build-up of debt that you may have issues repaying.
+The higher the credit limit, the higher the chances of overspending.

-- More interest.
-The outstanding balance in your account that rolls over from one month to the next attracts interest, and an increased credit limit can work in increasing the outstanding balance, resulting in you paying more in the form of interest.
-If you don’t pay your account’s balance in full every month, a credit limit increase might not be a good option.
+If you have an outstanding balance on your card that rolls over from one month to the next, it will attract interest.
+An increased credit limit has the potential to increase the outstanding balance, which would lead to higher interest charges.
+So if you don’t pay your account’s balance in full every month, a credit limit increase might not be a good option right now.

 Frequently asked questions